-Nonfederal entities have shown recent interest in conducting the studies and construction activities for Corps water resources projects and for augmenting the federal appropriations for specific Corps water resources projects.
-These authorities may receive some attention during the 113th Congress as nonfederal interests seek ways to accelerate their water resources projects.
+Nonfederal entities recently have shown interest in conducting the required studies and construction activities for Corps water resources projects and for augmenting the federal appropriations for specific Corps water resources projects.
+These authorities may receive some attention during the I I3th Congress as nonfederal interests seek ways to move their water resources projects forward.
 These authorities include the following.

 - 33 U.S.C.
-701h allows the Secretary of the Army to accept contributed funds from states and their political subdivisions for work on any authorized Corps water resources development study or project in connection with federal funds when considered in the public interest by the Secretary. - 33 U.S.C 560 allows the Secretary to accept funds contributed by private parties for authorized work for public improvement of rivers and harbors if considered advantageous for navigation - 33 U.S.C.701b-13 provides that a nonfederal interest may undertake flood control activities, including studies and construction, and later may be reimbursed (subject to the availability of federal funds) or credited for its portion of the work subject to the approval of the Secretary of the Army. - 33 U.S.C.
-2231 provides that a nonfederal interest may use its funds to undertake a study of a proposed harbor or inland harbor project and may be credited for its portion of the work subject to the Secretary's approval. - 33 U.S.C.
-2232 provides that a nonfederal interest may perform navigation construction activities for authorized projects with the Secretary's approval, and may be reimbursed for the nonfederal portion of the construction work if federal funds become available.
+Section 701h allows the Secretary of the Army to accept contributed funds from states and their political subdivisions for work on any authorized Corps water resources development study or project in connection with federal funds when considered in the public interest by the Secretary. - 33 U.S.C Section 560 allows the Secretary to accept funds contributed by private parties for authorized work for public improvement of rivers and harbors if considered advantageous for navigation. - 33 U.S.C.
+Section 701b-13 provides that a nonfederal interest may undertake flood control activities, including studies and construction, and later may be reimbursed (subject to the availability of federal funds) or credited for its portion of the work subject to the approval of the Secretary of the Army. - 33 U.S.C.
+Section 2231 provides that a nonfederal interest may use its funds to undertake a study of a proposed harbor or inland harbor project and may be credited for its portion of the work subject to the Secretary's approval. - 33 U.S.C.
+Section 2232 provides that a nonfederal interest may perform navigation construction activities for authorized projects with the Secretary's approval, and may be reimbursed for the nonfederal portion of the construction work if federal funds become available.

-These authorities come with risks and challenges and can require significant up-front financing by nonfederal interests.
+These authorities come with risks and challenges for nonfederal entities (e.g., slow or no federal reimbursement) and can require significant up-front financing by nonfederal interests.
 For example, Corps studies and construction projects must comply with applicable federal laws and regulations.
 Producing a compliant study or construction project may be a challenge for many nonfederal interests.